Eris is one of the largest known dwarf planets in our solar system. It's about the same size as Pluto but is three times farther from the Sun.

-Eris first appeared to be larger than Pluto.
+At first, Eris appeared to be larger than Pluto.
 This triggered a debate in the scientific community that led to the International Astronomical Union's decision in 2006 to clarify the definition of a planet.
-Pluto, Eris and other similar objects are now classified as dwarf planets.
+Pluto, Eris, and other similar objects are now classified as dwarf planets.

 Size and Distance

 With a radius of about 722 miles (1,163 kilometers), Eris is about 1/5 the radius of Earth.
 Eris, like Pluto, is a little smaller than Earth's Moon.
 If the Earth were the size of a nickel, Eris would be about as big as a popcorn kernel.

 From an average distance of 6,289,000,000 miles (10,125,000,000 kilometers), Eris is about 68 astronomical units away from the Sun.
 One astronomical unit (abbreviated as AU), is the distance from the Sun to Earth.
 From this distance, it takes sunlight more than nine hours to travel from the Sun to the surface of Eris.

 Eris takes 557 Earth years to make one trip around the Sun.
 The plane of Eris' orbit is well out of the plane of the solar system's planets and extends far beyond the Kuiper Belt, a zone of icy debris beyond the orbit of Neptune.

 As Eris orbits the Sun, it completes one rotation every 25.9 hours, making its day length similar to ours.Moons

 Eris has a very small moon called Dysnomia.
 Dysnomia has a nearly circular orbit lasting about 16 days.
 This moon is named after Eris' daughter, the demon goddess of lawlessness.

 Dysnomia and other small moons around planets and dwarf planets allow astronomers to calculate the mass of the parent body.
 Dysnomia plays a role in determining how comparable Pluto and Eris are to each other.Rings

 Eris has no known rings.Formation